scoobybejesus/cryptools/README.md

 * The `-a` flag must be passed.
 * The configuration settings you require are the same as default, or you set the appropriate environment variables, or you have a `.env` file.

-`cryptools` will panic and spit out an error message if your CSV input file is malformed.
+`cryptools` will spit out an error message and then exit/panic if your CSV input file is malformed.
 The error message will generally tell you why.
 Consider using the python script (root directory of the repo) to sanitize your input file, in case the file contains negative numbers in parentheses, numbers with commas, or extra rows/columns.